hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 624

 To Allah belongs all that is in the heavens and all that is on earth.
 We have ordered those who were given the Scripture before you, as well as yourselves, to fear Allah.
-But if you disbelieve, then to Allah belongs all that is in the heavens and on earth, and Allah is Self-Sufficient, Praiseworthy.
+But if you disbelieve, [know that] all that is in the heavens and earth belongs to Allah, and Allah is Self-Sufficient, Praiseworthy.

 # 625